pbs-assess/gfiphc/README.md

 - extracting data from the GFBio (GroundFish Biology) database, housed at the Pacific Biological Station, Nanaimo, BC, Canada
 - plotting maps (and movies) showing locations of stations each year
-- deriving relative biomass index trends from the IPHC survey for non-halibut groundfish species along the full BC coast, taking into account the changing survey methodologies
+- deriving relative biomass index trends from the IPHC survey for non-halibut groundfish species along the full BC coast, taking into account the changing survey methodologies and using consistent published methods
 - input into the [groundfish synopsis report](https://github.com/pbs-assess/gfsynopsis) for over 100 species of BC groundfish, which is to be updated every couple of years
 - generating trends for a group of species (e.g. "skates combined")
 - deriving relative biomass index trends for a specified area within BC waters, again taking into account the changing survey methodologies.